 - 10-minute (or longer) breaks at a gas station.
 I suppose that bathroom/food break can be seen as a pro too but my objective is to get from A to B as quickly as possible so the stopover isn't welcome in my book.
 Other low-cost buses don't stop at gas stations.

 - Bus pick-up/drop-off at Baltimore.
 The bus stops at Baltimore, which extends the length of the trip by at least a half hour.
 Other low-cost buses don't make this stop.

 - No outlets on the bus.
 I got spoiled trying out other bus services and unfortunately, the Eastern Shuttle doesn't have power plugs on board.

 - Particularly if you board the bus in Manhattan's Chinatown, people often push and shove to get on.

 Below are some tips I live by as I take the Eastern Shuttle weekly:

-- But your ticket at least a day in advance (especially for Friday or Sunday).
-Friday and Sunday buses sell out quick, so book your ticket as soon as you know you'll be traveling.
+- Buy your ticket at least a day in advance (especially for Friday or Sunday).
+Friday and Sunday buses sell out quickly, so book your ticket as soon as you know you'll be traveling.

 - Arrive at the bus stop at least 15 minutes before the scheduled leave time.
 One of the things I love most about the Eastern Shuttle is that it is punctual (unlike the other buses).
-Each time I've taken the Eastern Shuttle, the bus arrives before the scheduled time and leaves right on the dot, while the other low-cost buses are usually about half an hour late.
+Each time I've taken it, the bus arrives before the scheduled time and leaves right on the dot, while the other low-cost buses are usually about half an hour late.